michaelckelly/wunderground/README.md

 npm install wunderground
 ```

+You will also need a valid [Wunderground API key](http://www.wunderground.com/weather/api).

 Why?
 ====
 Becuase spending more than a few minutes getting this API up-and-running is better spent making your app awesome.